chitalepushkar/expert_search_tool/README.md

 ]
 ```

-3. Get single user: This endpoint returns a user based on its id and returns user details along with list of topics the user is an expert in and list of friend profile links.
+3. Get single user: This endpoint returns a user based on its id and returns user details along with list of topics the user is an expert in and list of friend profile links.<br/>
 Endpoint: GET: `/users/:id`<br/>

 A sample request looks something like this: